A lone figure standing before a vast glowing neural network — representing the nervous system in chronic pain

 If that's your experience, this post is for you.
 I want to explain what is actually happening in your nervous system — not as a dismissal of your pain, but as a genuine explanation for why it persists, why standard treatments often fall short, and what a different approach can do.

-I've been working with pain for over thirteen years.
+I've been working with pain for over eighteen years.
 I started as a personal trainer, moved into rehabilitation through Paul Chek's work, and eventually found myself drawn deeper and deeper into the brain and nervous system — because that's where the answers were.
 Not in the tissues.
 Not in the structure.
 In the brain.
-I've also presented at the Pain Summit alongside the team at the Neuro-Orthopaedic Institute (NOI Group) — the world's leading pain neuroscience educators — and I've run a full webinar on chronic pain and neuroplasticity that I draw from throughout this article.
+Over those eighteen years, my understanding of chronic pain has continued to evolve — particularly around the role of the vestibular-ocular system, primitive reflexes, and the top-down influence of higher brain centres on pain processing.
+I've also presented at the Pain Summit alongside the team at the Neuro-Orthopaedic Institute (NOI Group) — the world's leading pain neuroscience educators.
+That full presentation is embedded further down in this article, free to watch.

 I've also lived it.
 I had chronic right hip and lower back pain for close to a decade.
 The more I moved towards a brain-first approach, the better my results became — both in my own body and in clinic.